Link a PartnerID with PAL or DPOR

 Does PAL association affect the security of a customer's Azure Environment?

 DPOR associates servicing partners to a Microsoft cloud subscription.
-It's an online capability to attach a partner to a customer’s Microsoft online subscription.
+It's an online capability to attach a partner to a customer's Microsoft online subscription.
 DPOR benefits the customer, the partner, and Microsoft.
-Partners can qualify for competencies and incentives by being the DPOR and enables them to help customers optimize their usage for desired business outcomes.
+DPOR enables partners to help customers optimize their usage for desired business outcomes.

 Partners must be added as the DPOR each time a new subscription is sold, regardless of whether their customer is new or existing.

 Microsoft policy is that only the customer can designate a DPOR for their subscriptions.